This guide to Flickr is a part of my Photographer’s Guide to Social Media and Marketing.

 Tips & Tricks to get more followers on Flickr

-Let’s start with how you can get more followers and views on Flickr.
+Let’s start with how you can get more followers on Flickr.

 I do street photography.
 And I want people who like street photography, to follow me on Flickr.

-So I start by finding other photographers on Flickr that posts street photography.
+So I start by finding other photographers on Flickr that post street photography.

 Share your photos on Reddit